- Home

 1. Decide to Close the Company

-The owners or shareholders must vote and sign a resolution to liquidate the company.
-This decision must follow Saudi Companies Law, which requires liquidation when shareholders agree to end the company or when its term expires.
+The owners or shareholders must pass a resolution to liquidate.
+This decision must follow Saudi Companies Law, which says a company must be liquidated when it ends or when shareholders agree to end it.

 2. Appoint a Liquidator